nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/logic.md

 ```

 ### or
-`or` is very similar to `and` except that we only need one of the expressions to return True for the entire expression
+`or` is very similar to `and` except that we only need one of the expressions to return `True` for the entire expression
-to return True.
+to return `True`.

 ```python
 a = 1